Low

 Pollen levels in Baltimore are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for Baltimore is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Baltimore is expected to be higher, with mild pollen conditions.

-Tomorrow's pollen forecast for Baltimore is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Baltimore is expected to be higher, with mild pollen conditions.

 Baltimore's location along the Chesapeake Bay, combined with its humid subtropical climate and mix of urban and wooded landscapes, creates a prolonged and intense allergy season that often stretches from late February through October.